-The parameters governing disclosure and reporting to the shareholders are set by company law, by SESTA and its implementing regulations and self-regulation: annual, semi-annual and quarterly reports, ad hoc publicity, disclosure of qualified participation of shareholders, etc., constitute elements of this framework.
+The parameters governing disclosure and reporting to the shareholders are set by Swiss company law, by SESTA and its implementing regulations and self-regulation: annual, semi-annual and quarterly reports, ad hoc publicity, disclosure of qualified participation of shareholders, etc., constitute elements of this framework.
 Equal treatment of market participants in the case of listed companies is, as explained above, important.

 In Switzerland, institutional investors such as pension funds, the social security system and insurance companies are significant shareholders in many companies; very often, however, they do not exercise their voting rights.
 Various attempts have been made to induce institutional investors to get more involved and to exercise their shareholder rights.
-In line with this, investor protection and shareholders advisory organisations have become more important in Switzerland.
-The current revision of company law contemplates an obligation of pension funds to exercise their votes in listed companies; if adopted, this would undoubtedly lead to an increase in the influence and power of these organisations since pension funds (which are often too small in Switzerland to accurately monitor all companies they have invested in) are likely to delegate their voting rights to them.
+In line with this, on 21 January 2013, guidelines for the exercise of participation rights by institutional investors were enacted.
+Recently, investor protection and shareholders advisory organisations have become more important in Switzerland.
+The current revision of Swiss company law contemplates an obligation of pension funds to exercise their votes in listed companies; if adopted, this would undoubtedly lead to an increase in the influence and power of these organisations since pension funds (which are often too small in Switzerland to accurately monitor all companies they have invested in) are likely to delegate their voting rights to them.